hapijs/joi/README.md

 * Strings are utf-8 encoded by default.
 * Rules are defined in an additive fashion and evaluated in order, first the inclusive rules, then the exclusive rules.

-## Browsers

-Joi doesn't directly support browsers, but you could use [joi-browser](https://github.com/jeffbski/joi-browser) for an ES5 build of Joi that works in browsers, or as a source of inspiration for your own builds.